Michigan State vs. Central Michigan Predictions & Picks – September 1

 Michigan State Betting Info (2022)

-- Michigan State did not lose ATS (2-0) as a 14-point or greater favorite last year.
+- Michigan State covered every time (2-0) as a 14-point or higher favorite last year.

-- Spartans games went over the point total five out of 12 times last season.
+- The Spartans and their opponents combined to go over the point total five out of 12 times last season.

-- The point total average for Michigan State games last season was 52.2, 6.7 more points than the over/under for this matchup.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.